Company waste management: what needs to be put in place

 The company can recover its waste itself, provided it complies with certain obligations.

-Waste treatment or storage as part of their recovery must take place in waste treatment plants (ICPE), which fall under the PCI nomenclature subject to declaration, registration or authorization.
-The company must ensure that it respects the legislation applicable to such installations.
+Waste treatment or storage as part of their recovery must take place in waste treatment plants, which may fall under the Classification of classified installations for the environment (PCI) subject to declaration, registration or authorization.
+The company must then make sure to respect the legislation applicable to such installations.

 The hierarchy of processing modes waste must be used.
 It consists of prioritizing, in order: